 Why I'm Running

 "After twelve years under the same leadership, it’s time for a change.
-Beverly needs a new direction in City Hall—one that is proactive, transparent, and focused on delivering real results.
+Beverly needs new leadership in City Hall that is proactive, transparent, and focused on delivering real results.
 I’m running for Mayor because I believe we deserve a city government that listens to residents, plans for the future, and gets things done.
 I’ve seen firsthand, as an At-Large City Councilor, how gaps in communication and reactive decision-making have held Beverly back.
-Whether it's maintaining Beverly’s quality of life, improving our schools, or fixing our aging roads and infrastructure, we need thoughtful, forward-looking leadership to meet the challenges ahead.
+Whether it's improving our schools, staying accountable to our residents, or fixing our aging roads and infrastructure, we need thoughtful, forward-looking leadership to meet the challenges ahead.

 I have the experience to lead from day one.
-As Boxford’s Assistant Town Administrator and Finance Director, I manage a $40 million municipal budget, negotiate labor contracts, and deliver cost-effective services.
+As Boxford’s Assistant Town Administrator and Finance Director, I manage a $40 million municipal budget, negotiate labor contracts, and deliver quality and cost-effective city services.
 During my time in the Baker Administration, I oversaw a $500 million COVID-19 relief program supporting communities across the Commonwealth.
 I’ve also led statewide municipal advocacy efforts as a member of the Massachusetts Municipal Association’s Board of Directors, President of the Massachusetts Municipal Councilors’ Association, and a member of Lieutenant Governor Kim Driscoll’s Local Government Advisory Commission.
-Locally, I’ve taken on leadership roles as well—serving as President of the Beverly Kiwanis Club because I care deeply about our community.
+Here in Beverly, I serve as President of the Beverly Kiwanis Club, which is dedicated to providing opportunities to local kids.
 On the City Council, I’ve worked to double property tax exemptions for seniors and veterans, modernize parking ordinances and street signage, and partner with city departments to solve residents’ problems—all while making it a point to respond personally to every call or email.

 At its core, this campaign is about building a transparent city government that works for everyone.
-I’m committed to accessible government, fiscal responsibility, and inclusive leadership.
-That means putting an end to wasteful spending, creating a clear roadmap for our infrastructure and schools, and ensuring every resident has a voice at the table.
-My wife Sydney and I, like many young families here, are planning our future in Beverly—and I want to make sure this city is affordable, welcoming, and vibrant for generations to come.
-I hope to earn your support this November so we can build a better Beverly—together.”
+I’m committed to accessible, responsible, and inclusive government.
+That means putting an end to wasteful spending, creating a clear roadmap to improve our infrastructure and schools, and ensuring every resident has a voice at the table.
+My wife Sydney and I, like many young families here, are planning our future in Beverly and I want to make sure this city is affordable, welcoming, and vibrant for generations to come.
+I hope to earn your support this November so we can build a better Beverly together.”